Portland International Airport: New terminal (1950s)

 By the 1980s, the terminal building began an extensive renovation in order to update PDX to meet future needs.
 The ticketing and baggage claim areas were renovated and expanded, and a new Concourse D for Alaska Airlines was added in 1986.
 Concourse E was first to be reconstructed in 1992, and featured PDX's first moving sidewalks.
 The Oregon Marketplace, a small shopping mall, was added in the former waiting areas behind the ticket counters.
 The early 1990s saw a food court and extension added to Concourse C, and the opening of the new Concourse D in 1994.
 This marked the first concessions inside secured areas, allowing passengers to purchase items without having to be re-screened.
 An expanded parking garage, new control tower, and canopy over the curbside were finished in the late 1990s.
 Although hailed by architectural critics, the canopy blocked views of Mount Hood from the curbside.
 On July 31, 1997, during construction, the garage addition collapsed due to inadequate bolts holding girders together and inadequate securing of structural members, killing three steelworkers.

-The present H-shape of the PDX terminal, designed by Zimmer Gunsul Frasca Partnership, was completed on September 10, 2001, when the new A, B and C concourses, as well as the light rail line, were finished.
+Delta added domestic flights to Portland to feed the Asia routes.
+In 1995, the carrier offered nonstop service to Tokyo, Seoul, Nagoya, and Taipei, with the Taipei flight continuing on to Bangkok.
+It also flew to eight domestic cities, such as Atlanta, New York, and San Francisco.
+However, Delta faced obstacles to the success of its operation in Portland.
+These included the 1997 Asian financial crisis and complaints about the treatment of Asian passengers at the immigration facility in Portland, which led to the nickname "Deportland."
+Moreover, airlines were introducing more flights from the United States to Asia, allowing travelers to bypass the Portland hub.
+Delta reduced the number of Asian destinations to two, Tokyo and Nagoya.
+It finally closed the hub in March 2001 due to financial losses.
+The move left the airport without transpacific air service.The present H-shape of the PDX terminal, designed by Zimmer Gunsul Frasca Partnership, was completed on September 10, 2001, when the new A, B and C concourses, as well as the light rail line, were finished.
 Probably the most stunning portion of PDX's interior, the new concourses reflect a Northwest theme, focusing heavily on the nearby Columbia River.
-A huge celebration was to be held the following weekend, but the events of September 11, 2001, interceded.
+A huge celebration was to be held the following weekend, but the September 11 attacks interceded.
 The new concourses, designed to be public spaces, were closed to non-passengers.